 CAUTION!
 Check to be sure the saw head safety chain is secured before towing the sawmill.
 Failure to properly secure the saw head can result in severe machine damage.

 Be sure the blade housing and pulley covers are in place and secure.
 Use the safety retainer pin and cable to fasten blade housing covers.

-- 16. Remove all loose objects from the bed of the mill.
-Store the outrigger jack handle in the bracket provided on the rear/loading-side outrigger guide. - 17.
-Place both fenders in the slots located behind the trailer tires and secure with rubber straps.
-Raise all but the very front outrigger.
+13. Remove all loose objects from the bed of the mill.
+Store the outrigger jack handle in the bracket provided on the rear/loading-side outrigger guide.